cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 -   Git (if you want to use one of Bonsai’s simulations)

 ## Your worksheet
-Copy this table to a file and capture names and other information that you’ve picked during the process.
-You will need to use these at later steps.

 ```
 | Item                      | Placeholder           | Your data           |
 | ------------------------- | --------------------- | ------------------- |